banzaicloud/one-eye-docs/docs/authentication/_index.md

         - To use static login, enter N.
         - To use GitHub authentication, enter Y, then provide the GitHub client ID and GitHub Client Secret of the OAuth app you want to use.
 For details, see {{% xref "/docs/one-eye/authentication/create-github-oauth.md" %}}.

             By default, everyone who successfully completes the authentication needs to be explicitly allowed to pass Pomerium authorization, and additionally to have read and/or write access to One Eye.
 You can specify user groups that can pass through Pomerium and get read (viewer) or read and write (editor) access in the **spec.authorization.groupRoleMapping** section of the [Observer custom resource]({{< relref "/docs/one-eye/crds/oneeye_types.md#observerspec" >}}).
+For example:

+            ```yaml
             apiVersion: one-eye.banzaicloud.io/v1alpha1
             kind: Observer
             metadata:
               name: one-eye
             spec:
               authorization:
                 groupRoleMapping:
                   demo: viewer
                   demo-editor: editor
+            ```

         Individual users can also be allowlisted to pass Pomerium, but they will be authorized to access the One Eye dashboard based on the following conditions:

-        - if `groupRoleMapping` is empty every user in `authorizedUsers` will have the `editor` role.
+        - If `groupRoleMapping` is empty, every user in `authorizedUsers` will have the `editor` role.
-        - if `groupRoleMapping` has one or more items, then `authorizedUsers` will have roles that are defined by the mapping, so they will *not* have `editor` by default
+        - If `groupRoleMapping` has one or more items, then `authorizedUsers` will have roles that are defined by the mapping, so they will *not* have `editor` by default.

 1. If you are registering your own domain name, add a wildcard CNAME record to the domain name that resolves to the external ingress endpoint of One Eye.
 For example, if your root domain is **cloud.example.com**, then `*.cloud.example.com` should resolve to your external ingress endpoint on AWS, like `aefc366f7de9941ccb60f8ad9a0a1dee-1633558956.eu-central-1.elb.amazonaws.com`.